rehan5039/HTML-Projects/README.md

 3. **Project 3: Blog Template**
    - A clean and minimalistic blog template.
    - Showcases best practices in structuring HTML for content-heavy sites.

-## Tools

-The repository also includes several useful tools and snippets to enhance your development process:

-1. **HTML Boilerplate**
-   - A basic HTML template to kickstart your projects.

-2. **Form Validation Snippets**
-   - Ready-to-use HTML and JavaScript snippets for form validation.

-3. **Responsive Design Utilities**
-   - Media query examples and CSS utilities for responsive design.

 ## How to Use